 A fuller history of what has been called “one of the most beautiful churches in Surrey” is available on the Epsom & Ewell local history website which has links to not only much material about our various memorials but also transcripts of our old Baptism and Wedding records of potential use to family historians and other researchers.
-In addition, our monthly magazine - "Christ Church News" - normally carries an article about aspects of our history.
-Click here for the current and earlier issues.

 THE FIRST CHRIST CHURCH